 The fashion industry has undergone dramatic changes over the years, with waves upon waves of new trends aggressively disrupting the industry’s landscape in a profound way.
 In recent years, the “fast fashion” trend (describing the fast pace through which the latest designs are translated into affordable clothing) stands out as one of the greatest disruptors of the fashion business in the 21st century.

 What is most surprising however, is that not only has fast fashion retailers become the dominant leaders of the fashion industry as a whole, but they are also more often than not family-owned businesses.
 In fact, family businesses make up the entire list of the world’s largest apparel retailers in the world, highlighting how the fast decision-making process that is unique to family businesses can be leveraged to revolutionise and dominate industries.

-Take a dive into the list of the top 5 largest fashion & clothing retailers in the world (ranked by revenue, 2016):
+Take a dive into the list of the top five largest fashion and clothing retailers in the world (ranked by revenue, 2018):

 4. The Gap